jntuhvijaya/Infra-Devops-Training/README.md

 | Team structure | Works fine for small teams | Suited to multiple independent teams |
 | Good for | Startups, small apps, MVPs | Large, complex, evolving systems |

-### Where this connects to your work
-The **AAF (Agentic Assembly Framework)** setup you work with, where the HR AI Toolkit has separate backend endpoints, tool wrappers, a gateway (`localhost:9002/execute`), and a frontend — is architected in a microservices-influenced style: distinct pieces talking over an API gateway rather than one monolith doing everything.

 ## 3. Linux Administration — Full Curriculum

-Practice every command below yourself in a real Linux environment (WSL, VM, or cloud instance) via PuTTY/SSH.
-Reading isn't enough — type them, break things, fix them.

 ### 3.1 Permissions

 Every file has an **owner**, a **group**, and **permission bits** for